KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/logging.md

 ### Log Levels

 The console log output can be configured with the following log levels, ordered from least verbose, to most.
 Note that log levels are additive, so if you enable `info` level, `warn` and `error` logs are also enabled.
+By default, the log level is set to `info`.

 | Log Level | Appearance  | Description                                                            |
 | ---------:|:----------- | ---------------------------------------------------------------------- |